iamfantaser/react-webpack-js/README.md

 10. Add some styles to the project, as well as have the ability to display images on the webpage.

-> npm install style-loader css-loader sass sass-loader less less-loader image-webpack-loader mini-css-extract-plugin --save-dev
+> npm install style-loader css-loader sass sass-loader less less-loader  mini-css-extract-plugin --save-dev

 - style-loader: will add styles to the DOM (injects a style tag inside the HTML file) and lets us improve styles bundling in dev mode.
 - css-loader: lets us import CSS files in our project.